fspruce/mind-ease/README.md

 #### Creating Repository on GitHub

-- First make sure you are signed into [Github](https://github.com/) and go to the code institutes template, which can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
+- First make sure you are signed into [Github](https://github.com/).
-- Then click on **use this template** and select **Create a new repository** from the drop-down.
+- Then click on **Create a new repository** from the drop-down.
 Enter the name for the repository and click **Create repository from template**.
-- Once the repository was created, I clicked the green **gitpod** button to create a workspace in gitpod so that I could write the code for the site.
+- Once the repository was created, I cloned the repository to my **VSCode** so that I could start working on it.

 #### Deloying on Github